-President Abraham Lincoln is shot in the head at Ford’s Theatre in Washington, D.C.
+President Abraham Lincoln is shot in the head at Ford’s Theatre in Washington, D.C. on April 14, 1865.
 The assassin, actor John Wilkes Booth, shouted, “Sic semper tyrannis!
 (Ever thus to tyrants!)
 The South is avenged,” as he jumped onto the stage and fled on horseback.
 Lincoln died the next morning.

-On March 17, along with George Atzerodt, David Herold, and Lewis Paine, the group met in a Washington bar to plot the abduction of the president three days later.
+On March 17, along with George Atzerodt, David Herold and Lewis Powell, the group met in a Washington bar to plot the abduction of the president three days later.
 However, when the president changed his plans, the scheme was scuttled.
 Shortly afterward, the South surrendered to the Union and the conspirators altered their plan.
-They decided to kill Lincoln, Vice President Andrew Johnson, and Secretary of State William Seward on the same evening.
+They decided to kill Lincoln, Vice President Andrew Johnson and Secretary of State William Seward on the same evening.

 Her son John was eventually tracked down in Egypt and brought back to trial, but he managed, with the help of clever lawyers, to win an acquittal.